sethadams2024/networking-lab-journal/day_to_day.md

 - Did not accomplish much except complete week 5 of my class and did a+
 --------------------------------------------------------------------------------------------------------------
 Day 22 5.2
 - Decided to start doing labs on my lab computer.
-I went on to create some [roll access](/roleaccess.md)
+I went on to create some [role access](/roleaccess.md)
-- Worked on CourseCareers active directory.
+- Worked on CourseCareers' active directory.

   ## Day 24 will not exist, getting married.
 ------------------------------------------------------------------------------------------------------------
 Day 23 5.3
-- Continued into module 5 of CompTIA Messer videos
+- Continued into module 5 of the CompTIA Messer videos
 ----------------------------------------------------------------------------------------------------------
 Day 26 5.6
 - Finished the Messer videos!